Posted: by Bronte

 Step Three: Tech Support Credit Card Processing

-The job of an acquiring bank is to measure the risk of the business and provide financial backing based on that measurement.
+The job of an accepting bank is to measure the risk of the business and provide financial backing based on that measurement.
 Risks are measured according to personal financial history, the business’ financial history, and the business’ industry type.
-In this case, the tech support industry scores relatively high on the risk factor scale.
+In this case, a new tech support business start in the industry scores relatively high on the risk factor scale.
 Chargebacks and fraud have marred the industry and put a bad light on businesses operating in it.

 What You’ll Need

-To begin the application process for a B2B or B2C tech support credit card processing account, make sure to have the following things on hand:
+To begin the application process for a B2B or B2C tech support high risk merchant account, make sure to have the following things on hand:

 - ID/ Driver’s License